 With many of the best fishing trips are just a short car ride or flight away, you’ll be able to choose your next angling destination in no time if you know exactly what you’re looking for.
 Our free downloadable guide on fishing itineraries can help you to choose the best location for your specific fishing goals, whether you’re looking to relax out on the water or reel in a record-breaking largemouth bass.

 Best Fishing Trips in Florida for a Five-Day Angling Adventure

 If your perfect fishing trip checklist includes warm weather, variety and five days of freshwater and saltwater angling, then Florida is the destination for you.
 With so many bodies of water to fish from, you can catch a wide variety of fish species from largemouth bass to tuna.
 By downloading our free fishing guide, you’ll receive the following:

-- Detailed information to help you plan the perfect five-day fishing adventure
+- Detailed information to help you plan your fishing trip for a perfect five-day adventure

 - Five days of new destinations, beginning with Deer Point Lake in Panama City and ending in Key West

 - A list of the different fish species you can catch on these five different bodies of water in Florida